 There are several types of mouthpieces found on Tom Thumb bits, including various types of rubber and synthetics, rollers, and copper or copper-inlaid strips.
 These bits have shanks, although they are shorter than many western bits, but nonetheless making it a leverage bit.
 Leverage bits means that every pound of pressure that the rider puts on the reins, the horse will feel that pressure times three.

 The curb chain is a very important part of this (and all) curb bit, and should always be adjusted properly.
-A curb strap of leather or synthetic material might be used instead of a chain.
-This is to prevent the bit from rotating in the horse’s mouth too far.
+A curb strap of leather or synthetic material might be used instead of a chain to prevent the bit from rotating in the horse’s mouth too far.

-The Tom Thumb is labeled as a bad bit by some, but like any bit, it depends on why it is being used, and the skill of the user.
-If it is being used to make your horse stop faster, you might consider why your horse isn’t stopping in the first place.
+For experienced riders, if the Tomb Thumb bit is being used to make your horse stop faster, you might consider why your horse isn’t stopping in the first place.
 Although a bit might make your horse stop faster in the short term, a horse will learn to ignore the bit, just as it has the previous bit it wore and will need another stronger bit down the road.
-Instead of amplifying the rein aids with a longer shanked curb bit, or another type of bit, it’s often better to school the horse and train the rider to have better skills.
+Instead of amplifying the rein aids with a longer shanked curb bit or another type of bit, it’s often better to train both the horse and the rider.